-- Malt beverages brewed at the brewpub: - For on-premises consumption. - o For off-premises consumption in growlers. - Malt beverages brewed by another manufacturer: - o For on-premises consumption as authorized by the vendor's license. - For off-premises consumption in authorized containers such as cans or bottles, as authorized by the vendor's license. - For off-premises consumption in growlers if the brewpub holds a quota license as the vendor's license. - Wine or liquor for on-premises or off-premises consumption as authorized by the vendor's license.
+- Malt beverages brewed at the brewpub for on-premises consumption. - Malt beverages brewed by another manufacturer for on-premises consumption as authorized by the vendor's license. - Wine or liquor for on-premises consumption as authorized by the vendor's license.